How To Repair a Roof With Storm Damage (2024 Guide)

 - Loose or missing materials: High winds can dislodge or remove roofing materials, leaving your roof vulnerable.

-- Ponding water: Check for water that accumulates and doesn’t drain within 48 hours after a storm.
+- Standing water: Check for water that accumulates and doesn’t drain within 48 hours after a storm.
 Ponding water can compromise your roofing system’s integrity over time.
 It often signals a drainage issue or a sagging roof deck requiring professional attention.

 Sloped Roof Damage